Lyf Hotel room with double bed, sofa

 Who should stay here: Anyone wanting to have a more local experience, great for solo travellers and family groups.

-The Eastern suburbs of Woollahra and Paddington and are home to some serious wealth and not exactly a spot you would expect to find bargain hotel rooms however we have managed to find a couple that we would consider.
+The Eastern suburbs of Woollahra and Paddington are home to some serious wealth and not exactly a spot you would expect to find bargain hotel rooms; however, we have managed to find a couple that we would consider.

 The Hughenden Boutique Hotel

-This Victorian property, built-in 1878, is in one of Woollahra prettiest streets with buses to the city and Bondi beach right at your door.
-You could describe the decor as French Renaissance, and each room is individually furnished.
+This Victorian property, built in 1878, sits on one of Woollahra’s prettiest streets with buses to the city and Bondi Beach right outside.
+The decor is French Renaissance style, and each room is individually furnished.
 This hotel has been recently renovated and offers great value for Sydney.
-It would certainly appeal to lovers of old-world charm.
+It appeals to lovers of old-world charm.

 Features:

-• variety of rooms including small doubles, queens, king, suites,
+• Variety of rooms including small doubles, queens, kings, suites

-• five dog-friendly rooms, with balconies if you are travelling with your pooch
+• Five dog-friendly rooms with balconies if you’re travelling with your dog

-It’s a very short walk to Centennial Park which is a great spot to see wild cockatoos and for a morning run.
+It’s a short walk to Centennial Park, which is a great spot to see wild cockatoos and for a morning run.

 Location: 14 Queen Street, Woollahra